-The Asset and Liability Committee (ALCO) proposes through the Executive Committee and Board the tolerance for market risk.
-Based on these tolerances, Risk Unit and Treasury have established appropriate risk limits that maintain the Group's exposure within the strategic risk tolerances over a range of possible changes in market prices and rates.
+The Board is responsible for approving the overall tolerance for market risk.
+Based on these tolerances, Risk Unit and Treasury Department have established appropriate risk limits that maintain the Group's exposure within the strategic risk tolerances over a range of possible changes in market prices and rates.